How to Run a Docker Image as a Container?

 Let’s understand what really happened under the hood when you executed the command above.

-1. When you typed the command "docker run nginx" and hit Enter, the Docker client (docker) packaged up the command as an HTTP request and sent it to the API server running in the Docker daemon.
+1. When you type the command "docker run nginx" and hit Enter, the Docker client (docker) packages up the command as an HTTP request and sends it to the API server running in the Docker daemon.

 2. The API server received the HTTP request and processed it.
 It started by searching the Docker host's local image repository to see if it already had a copy of the requested "nginx" image.